[Major revision–posted 5/2/25 (replaces 8/25/23 edition)]

 a.
 The Tenure Advisory Committee may consider matters referred to it by members of the university community pertaining to tenure or academic freedom.
 The committee reports to the President.
 If the President does not approve a recommendation of the committee, the committee shall be informed in writing of the reasons for disapproval within 10 business days.
 This timeline may be extended by the President to a total of 30 business days (maximum), as deemed necessary, by informing the committee of the reason for the delay.

 b.
-The Tenure Advisory Committee shall consist of five full-time tenured faculty, none of whom has served in any administrative post at or above the level of chair of a department during the preceding five years, and two ex officio, non-voting members who are the PSVP (or a designate appointed by the PSVP) and a dean selected by the Provost's Council.
-The faculty members will be elected at large by the voting faculty* (with nominations solicited and voting tallied by the Faculty Senate) for staggered terms of five years, with one membership position terminating August 31 of each year.
+The Tenure Advisory Committee shall consist of nine full-time tenured faculty, none of whom has served in any administrative post at or above the level of chair of a department (including interim, but not acting) during the preceding three years, and two ex officio, non-voting members who are the PSVP (or a designee appointed by the PSVP) and a dean selected by the Provosts Council.
+The faculty members will be elected at large by the voting faculty* (with nominations solicited and voting tallied by the Faculty Senate) for staggered terms of three years, with three membership positions terminating August 31 of each year.
 No more than two faculty members elected from any college or school shall serve on the committee at the same time.
 No elected faculty member will be eligible for reelection to the committee until a period of one year has elapsed from the termination date of a prior term unless he or she was elected to serve less than two years of an unexpired term of a previous member.
 The dean member shall serve for three years but shall not be eligible to serve consecutive terms.
 The committee shall determine its own rules of procedure.

 Revocation of tenure, except by resignation, retirement, or under extraordinary circumstances because of demonstrable bona fide financial exigency, will be only for adequate cause shown with the burden of proof on the university.